FrancisBanville/ms_interpreting_probabilities/README.md

 - What are some network area relationships in probabilistic local food webs?
 - We know that local networks can inform regional networks.
 However, can regional networks inform local networks?
+- Sampling local networks from metawebs vs from probabilistic local networks

 **Figure:** Empirical example of the association between the number of interactions in realized local food webs and the number of interactions in the